- Your State

 For additional information about school choices in Mississippi, visit these resources:

-Mississippi celebrated National School Choice Week 2020 with a record-breaking 640 events and activities across the state.
+Mississippi celebrated National School Choice Week 2021 with 497 virtual events and activities across the state.
 Click the button below to learn more about school choice in Mississippi.

 "Shining a spotlight on effective educational options for every child"